 Accountancy Student Organization

-The mission of the Accountancy Student Organization is to provide an environment that allows for the development of skills necessary for a career in accounting, to provide a forum for students to network with accounting professionals, accounting faculty, and other students, and to provide a social environment to enhance their professional and personal skills.
+The mission of the Accountancy Student Organization is to provide an environment that allows for students to learn about the knowledge and skills required for a career in accounting or a related business field.

 Reanna Berry, Assistant Professor of Accounting